TonyPhipps/SIEM/Tactics/Commandline-Activity.md

 Question the use of these, as they are infrequently used legitimately
 - at.exe
 - aspnet_compiler.exe
+- CustomShellHost.exe to execute an explorer.exe child process
+- DeviceCredentialDeployment.exe to hide a process (T1564)

 #### !!!!
 IMPORTANT NOTES !!!!
 - MANY commandlines can use - OR / interchangeably.
 Account for this!
 - Commandlines can have junk characters like ^ to obfuscate detections, where the command is ran as if those characters didn't exist.
+- Any inclusion of "http" can be supplemented by a pattern to match IP addresses for web communication.

 ----------------------